-The speaking examination is taken individually and is in the form of a face-to-face interview with an examiner.
+The speaking examination is taken individually and is a one-to-one interview with an examiner.

-These 3 tasks evaluate the candidate on the six levels of the scale on the Common European Framework of Reference (from level A1 to level C2).
+- These 3 tasks evaluate the candidate according to the six levels on the scale of the Common European Framework of Reference for Languages (from level A1 to level C2).

-The interview is recorded, assessed a first time by the examiner, then sent to the CIEP for a second evaluation.
-Each recording always undergoes a double marking.
+The interview is recorded and assessed by the examiner, then sent to the CIEP for a second evalutation.

 Description of the tasks:

-Objective of the task: the candidate must prove that they can have an exchange with a person that they do not know (the examiner).
+Objective of the task: Candidates demonstrate that they can have an exchange with a person that they do not know (the examiner).

-Duration: 5 minutes 30 seconds (of which 2 minutes are given to preparation time, during which the candidate is permitted to take short notes)
+Duration: 5 minutes 30 seconds (of which 2 minutes are given for preparation.
+The candidate is allowed to take short notes).

-Objective of the task: the candidate must prove their ability to obtain information in a situation in modern daily life .
-The roles of the examiner and the candidate are specified in the instructions.
+Objective of the task: Candidates demonstrate their ability to obtain information in a modern daily life situation.
+The roles of the examiner and of the candidate are specified in the instructions.

-Task 3 – Expression of a point of view without preparation.
+Task 3: Expressing a point of view without preparation.

-Objective of the task: the candidate must prove their ability to speak in a spontaneous, continuous and convincing manner when answering a question asked by the examiner.
+Objective of the task: Candidates demonstrate their ability to speak in a spontaneous, continuous and convincing manner by answering a question asked by the examiner.

-talk about themselves, their surroundings, family and job;
+- talk about themselves, their personal environment, their job and family;

-ask questions related to the given communication situation;
+- ask questions in relation to the given communication situation;

-give their opinion and explain the advantages and disadvantages of a project, express their agreement and disagreement;
+- give their opinion and explain the advantages and disadvantages of a project, argue against or in favour of it;

-present a clear and structured argument in a style appropriate to the context;
+- present a clear and structured argument in an appropriate style, in relation to the context;

-present complex subjects in a detailed and structured manner, develop them and conclude them.
+- present complex subjects in a detailed and structured manner, develop and conclude on them.

 This examination comprises three tasks presented in an increasing order of difficulty.